 Students may opt to spend a semester or a year studying abroad.
-The School has links with a number of international institutions including Sibelius Academy (University of the Arts Helsinki), University of Groningen, Escola Superior de Música e Artes do Espetáculo do Porto (Instituto Politecnico do Porto), Université Français Rabelais Tours, National and Kapodistrian University of Athens, and Technological Educational Institute of Crete.
+The School has links with a number of international institutions including Sibelius Academy (University of the Arts Helsinki), University of Groningen, Escola Superior de Música e Artes do Espetáculo

 Sound design is a key element of the film, gaming and immersive (VR) industries.
-The Stage 3 Work Based Learning module is an excellent opportunity for students to gain real-world industry experience.
+The Stage 3 Work-based Learning module is an excellent opportunity for students to gain real-world industry experience.
 Some of the organisations our students have completed placements with include DTS, The Sound Studio, Lamb Films, Pi Communications, Q Radio, Maverick Renegade Productions, The Soundhouse and The Big Telly Theatre Company.

-JAM 4 (Junior Academy of Music) Creative Music Technology programme offers a Work Placement module for students wishing to gain experience in teaching production, recording, editing and mixing, using the facilities of SARC (Sonic Arts Research Centre).
+Placement opportunities are also available with the JAM 4 Creative Music Technology programme for students wishing to gain experience in teaching production, recording, editing and mixing, using the facilities of SARC (Sonic Arts Research Centre).
 Each year several students are involved as TA to JAM 4, and take it as an invaluable opportunity to enrich their degree.

-The programme prepares students for a wide

-range of possible career paths including sound design for screen, sound design for theatre, broadcasting, audio post production, foley, composition, scoring, interactive system design, education and other areas of the music and audio industries.
+The programme prepares students for a wide range of possible career paths including sound design for screen, sound design for theatre, broadcasting, audio post production, foley, composition, scoring, interactive system design, education and other areas of the music and audio industries.
 Companies and institutions currently employing our graduates include the BBC, UTV, YellowMoon Post Production, NI Screen, SNK Studios, The Soundhouse and Queen's University Belfast.